Web4u Corporation

 A Director’s scholarship recipient and honor graduate, Ms. Marques received her BFA in Dance from The University of the Arts of Philadelphia.

 Ms. Marques teaches various contemporary genres including competitive dance as well as our Early Childhood division.
-Ms. Marques is the Contemporary Director of Georgia Academy of Dance & the Performing Arts and oversees all aspects of the Contemporary Programs for all levels including Pre-Professional and Professional levels of the Academy.
+Ms. Marques is the Associate Director & Contemporary Director of Georgia Academy of Dance & the Performing Arts.
+Ms. Marques is a member of the Georgia Dance Theatre Board of Directors.

 ALISON CASPERSEN